Siege of Mandalore: Critical reception

 "Victory and Death" received critical acclaim.
 A particular point of praise was the episode showcasing Ahsoka's morality by having her not kill the clones, with the character moment being considered especially meaningful because of her turbulent relationship with the Jedi.
 The dark tone and tragic ending of the episode were also praised, and seen as exemplifying the pointlessness of the titular Clone Wars.
-Syfy's Brian Silliman thought the episode was "an insanely poetic finish to this series that has been about one giant war, and it is here that both the characters and the audience see how futile it all was".
+Syfys Brian Silliman thought the episode was "an insanely poetic finish to this series that has been about one giant war, and it is here that both the characters and the audience see how futile it all was".
 Reviewers appreciated the animation of the episode, finding that the scale and quality of the animation made the episode visually stunning and gave it a cinematic feel.
 The final scene was especially acclaimed for its use of color and silence to emphasize visual storytelling, and for the poignance of seeing the now fallen Anakin reflecting on his former Padawan.